MUDzain/Ethereum-Fraud-Detection-System/data/README.md

 ## Why This Dataset Works Well

 I chose this dataset because:
-- It has a good balance of legitimate and fraudulent addresses
+- It contains a meaningful number of fraudulent cases (22.1%), which is realistic for fraud problems yet sufficient for training
 - The features capture important transaction patterns
 - It's large enough to train a reliable model
 - The data quality is good with minimal missing values